We are a global team.

-of lawyers, investigators, social workers, community activists and other professionals.
-We work to protect the poor from violence through 17 field offices throughout Africa, Latin America and South and Southeast Asia—and 95% of us are at work in our own countries.
+We are a team of lawyers, investigators, social workers, and community activists.
+We work to protect the poor from violence through 17 field offices throughout the world—and 95% of us are at work in our own countries.

-Our work would be impossible without the partnership of local law enforcement and justice system officials, aftercare professionals, NGOs, churches, students, parents, friends and scholars standing together to protect the poor from violence.
+Our work would be impossible without the partnership of local law enforcement and officials, aftercare professionals, NGOs, churches, students, parents, friends and scholars standing together to protect the poor from violence.

-by God’s call to love all people and to seek justice for the oppressed.
-We protect the poor from violence without regard to religion, race or any other factor, and we seek to partner with all people of goodwill.
+Inspired by God's call to love all people and to seek justice for the oppressed, we protect the poor from violence without regard to religion, race, or any other factor.
+We seek to partner with all people of goodwill.

 IJM’s founder Gary Haugen was a human rights attorney working for the U.S. Department of Justice when the United Nations asked him to lead its investigation of the horrific genocide that had engulfed the small African nation of Rwanda.